swj0419/in-context-pretraining/README.md

     c.
 Run the search distributed jobs:

     `python run.py  --command search --config configs/config_test.yaml --xb ccnet_new  --cluster_run --partition <NAME>`

-    Remarks about the `search` command:
-    - If the query vectors are different than the database vectors, it should be passed in the xq argument
-    - The queries dataset needs to be added to the config (following step 1) before passing it to the query vectors argument `–xq`

-    `python run.py --command search --config configs/config_test.yaml --xb ccnet_new --xq <QUERIES_DATASET_NAME>`

     d.
 We can always run the consistency-check for sanity checks!